bbasketballer75/theporadas_site/docs/video/README.md

 - 720p: ~3000 kbps
 - 1080p: ~6000 kbps

-Add higher tiers (1440p / 2160p) only if we produce a final cinematic cut that benefits from it; current heuristic already guards against overserving bandwidth.
+Add higher tiers (1440p / 2160p) only if we produce a final cinematic cut that benefits; current heuristic already guards against overserving bandwidth.

 Chapters are disabled in the hero usage (`showChapters=false`) to keep initial focal experience minimal.